Artist Application

 When and where are the program activities scheduled?

-Selected participants must be able to attend program activities in person in Austin, TX.
+Selected participants must be able to attend program activities in person in Austin, TX, for the duration of the 15-week training program.

 Weekly Arts Classes: